SAMeh-ZAGhloul/GenGRC/GRCeek_HighLevel_Architecture.md

 ## Data Model Summary

-The CISO Assistant data model is a comprehensive, modular, and extensible structure designed to support a wide range of Governance, Risk, and Compliance (GRC) and Integrated Risk Management (IRM) use cases.
-It provides a unified foundation for managing users, roles, assets, controls, risks, compliance, incidents, and third-party relationships, ensuring flexibility and scalability for organizations of all sizes.

-### Key Features

 - **Entity-Relationship Structure:** The model is organized around clear relationships between core entities such as users, groups, roles, assets, requirements, controls (reference and applied), assessments (compliance, risk, entity), vulnerabilities, incidents, findings, and security exceptions.
 - **Folder-Based RBAC:** Access control is managed through a folder-based Role-Based Access Control (RBAC) system, supporting both global and domain-specific permissions, with roles and assignments mapped to Django conventions (add, view, change, delete).
 - **Extensibility:** The model supports integration of external frameworks, libraries, and mappings, allowing organizations to import standards (e.g., ISO, NIST), risk matrices, and control catalogs, and to define custom requirements, controls, and mappings.